feelmode412/wa-presence/readme.md

 ### Basic

-1. Make sure that your SSH public key has been registered on the private repository server (128.199.208.157).
+1. Make sure that your SSH's public key has been registered in the repository server.
 2. Make a new directory for your project:

 		mkdir my-project